cosmos/testnets/isle/day-2.md

-# ISLE Day 2: Two chain launches
+# May 14.
+ISLE Day 2: Two chain launches

 For day 2, we will launch a top-N chain and an opt-in one.